amatusko/vim-setup/README.md

 ## And now you should have all of the plugins installed in the ~/.vim/bundle folder, and the individual package files should have contents.

 ## Using Nerdtree
-### I have mapped "Ctrl+N to toggle nerdtree on and off.
+### I have mapped "Ctrl+N" in the .vimrc to toggle nerdtree on and off.
 To get familiar with the commands, type :help NERDTree, or hit the ? character while in the tree.

 ## The packages installed with this repo are:
 ```